How did we get here?

 - If a person is ALWAYS blaming other people…question your connection with the person.

-- If you lack self-worth, self-respect, self-esteem, and/or are a people-pleaser, work on you so that you don’t become a victim.
+- If you lack self-worth, self-respect, self-esteem, and/or are a people-pleaser, work on yourself.
+When we have a healthy relationship with ourselves, we create healthy boundaries.

 Let’s not contribute to letting narcissists use us to hurt others.
 If you see abuses that can be reported—report them.
 If you see someone endlessly blaming and shaming others—block them.
 If you don’t want to perpetuate the hate—stop contributing to it.
 Be self-aware and vigilant.
 We are all capable of being fooled on social media.
 Research before you post or comment.